FearFreddy/MyShelf/README.md

 ## Setup

-Follow these four steps to get the project up and running
+Follow these steps to get the project up and running

+1. Clone the repo into the folder of your choice

+2. Open the command line and navigate to the repo

-1. cd myshelf
+3. cd myshelf

-2. python manage.py migrate
+4. python manage.py migrate

-3. python manage.py runserver
+5. python manage.py runserver

-4. Open http://localhost:8000/shelf/ in your browser of choice
+6. Open http://localhost:8000/shelf/ in your browser of choice